satyadasam/OCC/README.md

 # Name Scoring
-It takes the input file from command line and score it based on the entered computational logic It has two modules namely App and JMH
+It takes the input file from command line and score it based on the entered computational logic method.
+It has two modules namely App and JMH

 # App